 The cell phone’s camera then takes a picture of the mixture and light through special lenses built into the iTube itself.
 An accompanying application analyzes the photo and displays how much of the allergen was detected.
 It’s highly accurate, able to test down to one part per million (ppm) of peanut.

 While peanut allergen was used to develop the prototype, Ozcan is confident his team will be able to adapt for other allergens and gluten.
-He expects the device could become available within two years.
+He expects the device could become available within a few years.

 Ozcan and his team have developed other devices, which also make use of the power and widespread availability of mobile devices, including a microscope and a blood-count analyzer.Editor’s Note: See more on this device in the Spring 2013 edition of the magazine.